karacanil/Practice-python/README.md

 # Practice Python
-Solutions of the problems on www.practicepython.org
+Solutions to the problems on www.practicepython.org